 We’ve mentioned in our newsletter that every great rug tells a story, but some Armenian rugs have an even greater wealth of history woven into their intricate patterns.
 Last year, the BBC ran a feature on such a rug.
 The piece in question is the property of 98-year-old Elibet Kunzler whose parents were directly involved with providing relief to the Armenian people during the First World War.

-The rug itself is lavish and ornate but, to the untrained eye, may not appear drastically different than other high quality rugs of antiquity.
-Boasting 800,000 painstakingly tied knots and floral patterns deliberately punctuated with wildlife such as bounding deer and prowling leopards, it’s a breathtaking work.
-But the rug that decorates Kunzler’s home is the direct result of circumstances one might not immediately glean from perusal of the piece.
+The rug itself is lavish and ornate but, to the untrained eye, may not appear drastically different from other high-quality rugs of antiquity.
+Boasting 800,000 painstakingly tied knots and floral patterns deliberately punctuated with wildlife such as bounding deer and prowling leopards, it’s breathtaking work.
+But the masterpiece that decorates Kunzler’s home is the direct result of circumstances one might not immediately understand from just viewing the rare rug.

-Rugs like the one belonging to Elibet Kunzler offer us history in ways more poignant than accounts in text books ever could.
-For many people, seeing these historical pieces brings rise to deep emotions and allows a link to a past that is difficult to recount yet should never be forgotten.
+Armenian rugs such as the one belonging to Elibet Kunzler offer us history in ways more poignant than accounts in textbooks ever could.
+When people see these historical pieces, it brings rise to deep emotions and allows a link to a past that should never be forgotten.
 But also, within those 800,000 knots, there are strong, distinctive messages of perseverance and, above all, hope.

 If you are looking to capture the beauty and history of Armenian rugs in your home, be sure to check out the large selection of gorgeous rugs from Mehraban Oriental Rugs.
 Browse our inventory online or book an appointment to find a rug in-store.